TheCrittaC/RotoScan/README.md

 JavaMail is distributed under the terms of the [Oracle Binary Code License Agreement for Java EE Technologies](http://download.oracle.com/otn-pub/java/licenses/OTN_JavaEE_Legacy_Binary-Code-License_30Jan2012.txt).

-My code (Blurb.java and RotoScan.java) is licensed under the GNU General Public license, version two or later.
+My code (all other .java files included in this repository) is licensed under the GNU General Public license, version two or later.
 Version two is included in this GitHub repository as LICENSE.txt.